digdir/designsystemet/README.md

 Add the `<link>` tag in `<head>`, and set `font-family` to `Inter` in your global css file.

-The `font-feature-settings` adds a tail to lowecase `L`'s and must be set with the `!important` flag.
+The `font-feature-settings` adds a tail to lowercase `L`'s and must be set with the `!important` flag.

 ##### HTML